Chum Spawner Salmon Release

 Streamkeepers are always monitoring the chum for successful spawning.
 Their efforts have reaped rewards across the area as pairs of salmon have been spotted spawning from the local floodgates down to the Myng Crescent area toward the south end of the village.

-The MRSS is always accepting sighting reports from the public.
+The MRSS accepts sighting reports from the public.
 Go to www.miamiriverstreamkeepers.ca/contact-us to report your observations.

 The MRSS is a group of volunteers advocating for the enhancement, protection and beautification of the Miami River.
 Their work includes restoring bank and riparian habitat, monitoring water quality and reducing pollutants and invasive species.